-So again, please make sure that you will have someone totally ready and available to help you on these small things, otherwise you will go through pure hassle.
+So again, please make sure that you will have someone totally ready and available to help you with these small things, otherwise, you will go through pure hassle.

 The bottom line is that what before was a simple task will now be a complicated process, with many steps in between until you reach the final goal (e.g.: going to the kitchen to have a glass of water).

 Have you ever wanted to be a girl but were too afraid of going through a sex change operation?
 Well, here you have the perfect chance to become just like one!